kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

 - [x] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for specific teams (example: Security Response Committee).**

   <!-- (TOC Evaluation goes here) -->
   The project's [GOVERNANCE.md](https://github.com/confidential-containers/confidential-containers/blob/main/governance.md#becoming-a-project-maintainer) defines how maintainer roles are assigned via GitHub teams.
 Functional roles like "security managers" are also documented.
-However, the auditor noted that since these assignments are managed via private GitHub teams, a public list of these roles is not currently available.
+However, the TOC reviewers noted that since these assignments are managed via private GitHub teams, a public list of these roles is not currently available.

-  **Suggestion by Kevin:** The TOC reviewer suggests the project consider either maintaining the public list by manual or using tools like [team-manager](https://github.com/cilium/team-manager) for better openess and transparency.
+  The TOC reviewers suggest the project either maintain a public list manually or use a tool such as [team-manager](https://github.com/cilium/team-manager) to improve openness and transparency.

 - [x] **Document a complete maintainer lifecycle process (including roles, onboarding, offboarding, and emeritus status).**